Consent

 Note: Replace branch-name with the name you want for your new branch.

 That’s all for this post.
-In the next one, I’ll show you how to create and format Markdown content in VS Code so it’s ready for publishing.
+In the next one, I’ll look at creating Markdown content in VS Code.

 Posted under Docs like code